twchenjia/aepbootcamp/parking.md

 2. given some park lots with full space when a smart boy park a car then will be rejected.
 3. given some park lots with some car when a smart boy pick a car with a ticket then return a car.
 4. given some park lots with some car when a smart boy pick a car with wrong ticket then will return no car.
-5. given some park lots with no car when a smart boy pick a car then will throw exception.
+5. given some park lots with no car when a smart boy pick a car then will return no car.
 6. given some park lots with some car when a smart boy pick a car twice with the same ticket then will return no car.